NetaDAOAcademy/CoiningReason/readme.md

 > —Marshall McLuhan

 The Coining Reason discussion series focuses each week on blockchain issues through a text or set of texts related to a particular subject area.
-Below is a rough 'roadmap' of subject areas as well as potential reading lists.
+Below is a rough roadmap of subject areas ("Units"), as well as potential reading lists for each.

 The first session, "Cypherpunk," has readings set and avaialable at the links below.
 Future sessions' readings will be made available through the Neta DAO Discord server.